-This is the holy trinity of sales.
+This, according to Paul Lunny, is the holy trinity of sales.

-“I always say to the people I train, “unless you can create value above the cost of the product, you are going struggle to close to your full potential.”
+“I always say to the people I train: ‘Unless you can create value above the cost of the product, you are going struggle to close to your full potential.’”

-We have all been in situations where we have been annoyed or have experienced some other negative emotion as a result of something not being quite right.
+“We have all been in situations where we have been annoyed or have experienced some other negative emotion as a result of something not being quite right,” says Karl.

-Don’t be patronising and say “I’m sorry you feel that way.”
+“Don’t be patronizing and say: ‘I’m sorry you feel that way.’
 Be genuinely sorry that their expectations were not met.
 Do this even when their expectations are unreasonable – it does not matter at this stage.”

 The one thing we all have in common is that, regardless of our emotional state, we want to see a positive outcome to these situations.

-Treating people as humans and accepting that one person’s mindset, beliefs or values may not match your own will ensure that your experience of objection handling is, well, naturally easy.
+Treating people as humans and accepting that one person’s mindset, beliefs or values may not match your own will ensure that your experience of objection handling is naturally easy.

 The person you are talking to is looking for the best outcome, regardless of the emotion behind their objection.